nicklockwood/FXParser/README.md

 These methods are used to convert the value returned in the FXParserResult object to a new value.
 This is useful if you want to control the form that your parsed data is converted to.
 Note that applying a value transform to a parser will discard any children of the original result.

-    - (instancetype)withTransform:(FXParserValueTransform)transform;
+    - (instancetype)withTransformer:(FXParserValueTransformer)transformer;

-This is the most flexible value transform function.
+This is the most flexible value transformer function.
 It takes a block parameter that can be used to apply an arbitrary function to the value.
-The FXParserValueTransform block has the following signature:
+The FXParserValueTransformer block has the following signature:

-    id (^FXParserValueTransform)(id value);
+    id (^FXParserValueTransformer)(id value);

 The predicate block takes an input value and returns an output value.
 How you get from one to the other is up to you, and the values can be of any object type.

+    - (instancetype)withComponentsJoinedByString:(NSString *)glue;

+This converts an array value to a string by joining them together with the supplied "glue" string as a separator using NSArray's `componentsJoinedByString:` method.
+If the value is not an array, the `description` string will be returned.
+Unlike the `asString` method, if the value is nil it will *not* be promoted to an empty string.

     - (instancetype)withValueForKeyPath:(NSString *)keyPath;

-Sometimes you want actually want a sub-property of a captured value, or the result of calling a method on the object (e.g. [string lowerCaseString]) - you can use the `withValueForKeyPath:` transform method for that.
-Specify a keypath that will be called on the value object and used to return the replacement value.
+Sometimes you want actually want a sub-property of a captured value, or the result of calling a method on the object (e.g. [string lowerCaseString]) - you can use the `withValueForKeyPath:` transformer method for that.
+Specify a keyPath that will be called on the value object and used to return the replacement value.

     - (instancetype)withValue:(id)value;